 When Mold is Not Covered Under Homeowners Insurance

-When Mold Is Covered by Homeowners Insurance
+When Mold is Covered in an Insurance Policy

-- Weight of ice, snow, or sleet
+- Ice, snow, or sleet

 - Frozen pipes

 Remember, mold damage in insurance policies are notoriously vague, which is why some of these causes seem to repeat themselves.
 It’s always important to speak to your insurance agent to learn the specifics of your policy.
 They will help you understand what is and isn’t covered in the policy.